fiatjaf/node-dependencies-view/README.md

 ![](https://ndv.glitch.me/fiatjaf/node-dependencies-view.svg?ratio=0.5)

-If you want to one in your repo's `README.md` or anywhere else, use a link like this:
+If you want to usr one in your repo's `README.md` or anywhere else, use a link like this:

 ```
 https://ndv.glitch.me/ipfs/js-ipfs.svg?ratio=0.2